The Mummy Returns

 Sex, Romance & Nudity

 Did you know you can flag iffy content?
 Adjust limits for Sex, Romance & Nudity in your kid's entertainment guide.Get started

 A boy of around 10 says "goddamn" and "ass."
 "Ass" from adult characters.

 Did you know you can flag iffy content?
 Adjust limits for Language in your kid's entertainment guide.Get started

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-What's the story?
+What's the Story?

-Brendan Fraser and Rachel Weisz return as Rick and Evie O'Connell, now married and the parents of eight-year-old Alex (Freddie Boath).
-This time, the Mummy has to defeat the Scorpion King (wrestling star The Rock) to get control of his army and take over the world.
+In The Mummy Returns, Brendan Fraser and Rachel Weisz return as Rick and Evie O'Connell, now married and the parents of 8-year-old Alex (Freddie Boath).
+This time, the Mummy has to defeat the Scorpion King (Dwayne "The Rock" Johnson) to get control of his army and take over the world.
 In order to find and wake him, they need a special Scorpion-King-finding bracelet, which happens to be stuck on the wrist of Alex O'Connell.
 But don't worry about the plot.
 It really doesn't matter how or why mummies and bad guys are chasing them; all we need to know is that they are, and that Rick and Evie have to find a way to rescue Alex, send the mummies back where they came from, and save the world from being utterly destroyed.
 Fortunately, there's always just enough time for a kiss or a wisecrack -- sometimes both -- before entering into the fray.

 It's a shame that The Rock is onscreen for such a short time.
 He makes a real impression in the prologue, but doesn't reappear until the end, when he's part-Rock, part-scorpion.
 Fortunately, there's an entire sequel titled The Scorpion King just about his character.